 Long-diapause genotype larvae exposed to increased temperatures at the end of the growing seasons could experience increased voltinism as higher temperatures delay the onset of diapause.
 Ahead of unfavorable seasonal change European corn borers integrate changes in photoperiod and temperature and once these environmental factors reach critical thresholds the diapause is programmed at the end of the last larval instar.
-Photoperiod will not change as temperatures continue to increase, however increased temperatures have the potential to delay the onset of a diapause developmental trajectory (Ikten et al., 2011; McLeod and Beck, 1963).
+Photoperiod will not change as temperatures continue to increase, however increased temperatures have the potential to avert diapause by shunting individuals into a non-diapause developmental trajectory (Ikten et al., 2011; McLeod and Beck, 1963).
 The long-diapause larvae in these regions that avoid diapause could eventually eclose as adults and produce an additional generation of herbivorous larvae.

 Figure 3-1.
 Percentage of diapause programmed larvae in diapause across a 40-day trial starting on the first day of the final instar.
 Among long-diapause (purple) genotype individuals, 100% remained larvae throughout the 30-day trial and were classified as